12 Day Trading Tips for Beginners [Starter Guide]

 The Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) want to ensure to protect undercapitalized investors and introduce a pattern day trader definition and requirements for a day trading account.
 U.S. based brokerages require an account minimum of $25,000 to day trade.

 Most traders are undercapitalized and have a disadvantage right from the get-go.
-Undercapitalization often leads to attempts to bypassing the Pattern Day Trader Rule.
+Undercapitalization often leads to attempts to bypassing the PDT rule.

 That approach undermines the protection mechanism that the SEC has created.
 Also, undercapitalization leads to irrational decisions.
 The road from a few hundred dollars to the first million is long and winding.
 Some traders tend to use a pattern day trader workaround instead.